In 2015, a small group of dedicated fans met with four of their favorite authors for a weekend in New England, and a legend was born…

 What is the hotel situation?

-We tried to get a reasonable rate at a place that was centrally located and could handle our group’s size, and we did amazingly well!
+We tried to get a reasonable rate at a place that was centrally located and could handle our group’s size!
 Everyone has different tastes when it comes to a hotel, and different budgets.
-Activities on Saturday morning will be at the meeting room of the Courtyard by Mariott, Niagara Falls (5950 Victoria Ave, Niagara Falls, ON L2G 3L7, Canada).
-We have a great rate at that hotel: it averages across Thursday, Friday, and Saturday rates to $183 (Canadian) a night!
-(That’s around $130 a night in US currency at the moment, but exchange rates do fluctuate.)
+But we of course went with the Homewood Suites by Hilton St. Augustine/San Sebastian Hotel.
+We’ve stayed there before and been treated like royalty.
+We have a great rate at the hotel, which if you stay the Thursday night along with Friday and Saturday (as most do) averages to: $199 a night!
 We have a special group reservation code you can use.
 That info will be sent to you after you register, if you’re interested in it.
-You could also choose to stay at any number of inns, B&Bs, or hotels in or near town.
-Most of the places in the Downtown are an easy walk to and from the Mariott.
+And no, it isn’t just “Robinsonfest”.
+It’s a secret code.
+You could also choose to stay at any number of inns, B&Bs, or hotels in the region.
+Most of the places in the Downtown are an easy walk to and from the Homewood.

-HOWEVER, we will have a very limited number of rooms available at the hotel for our special discounted rate.
+HOWEVER, we will have a very limited number of rooms available at the Homewood for our special discount rate.
 These will be available on a first-come, first-served basis.
-Note that the hotel requires a $25 (CAN) a day parking fee.
-If you are interested in one of the Mariott rooms at our reduced rate, just say so when registering, and we’ll quickly notify those who can receive these rates.
+Note that the hotel requires a $29 a day Valet fee (whether you self-park or use the actual valet), which for those who stay at the hotel (with our discount rate), will be reduced to a rate of $15.95 per day.
+If you are interested in one of the Homewood Rooms at our reduced rate, just say so when registering, and we’ll quickly notify those who can receive these rates.
 We’ll also make an announcement in TRIBE when the discounted rooms are gone.
 We expect these rooms will go very quickly.

 What is the parking situation?

-Much of downtown Niagara Falls is comprised of small roads.
-We will be walking to and from all of our activities or taking Ubers.
-Parking is also ridiculously expensive in most of the downtown area, like with most major metropolitan cities in the US and Canada.
+Much of downtown St. Augustine is comprised of small, narrow roads that are pedestrianized or extremely tight.
+So, we will be walking to and from many of our activities or taking Ubers.
+Parking is also ridiculously expensive in most of the downtown area, like with most major metropolitan cities in the US.

 What is the food situation?

-You are on your own for all meals.
-Making restaurant reservations for a group that might be as large as fifty people would be impossible.
+You are officially on your own for all meals.
+Making restaurant reservations for a group our size would be impossible.
 So, we will all just break from our activities and go our own ways for meals.
-Niagara Falls (on the Canadian side) has dozens of fantastic restaurants for all budgets, all within easy walking distance between the locations of our activities.
+St. Augustine has dozens of fantastic restaurants for all budgets, all within easy walking distance between the locations of our activities.
 We’ve left ample time for these food breaks in the itinerary, as you’ll see.
+But see below:

-For dinners, we thought it might be fun to have a Raffle for each night, where for $20 extra, above the cost of your registration fee, you would be entered into a random drawing (for each night).
-The winners of the drawing will get to eat dinner with the authors (Jeremy, Kane, Kesava, Xander, and any other authors who join us, along with our audio narrator Dan).
-One winner each night.
-Yes, if you win, you can bring your spouse or significant other, if they are joining you at the Fest.
-The money from the raffle will go toward the expenses for the Fest (including your own dinner, which the winner will have paid for them), and to Jeremy’s and Kane’s expenses in getting to and from Niagara Falls.
-Note that even if you opt to not buy any raffle tickets, and you don’t win either of the two nights, you’ll still have plenty of time to talk to the authors at the activities and at the book signing!
+Yes, if you win, you can bring your spouse or significant other (or bestie), if they are joining you at the Fest.
+The money from the raffle will go toward the expenses for the Fest (including your own meal, which the winner will have paid for them).
+Note that even if you opted to not buy any raffle tickets, and you don’t win any of the meals, you’ll still have plenty of time to talk to the authors at all the activities and the book signing!

 What about transportation?